rezmayyy/GitBudsProject/README.md

 ### Entity Relationship Diagram (ERD)

-Here’s the ERD for TribeWell, outlining the core entities and relationships:
+ERD for TribeWell, outlining the core entities and relationships:

 - **USER**
   - `UID` (Primary Key): Unique identifier for each user